Copyright © 2012 All Rights Reserved.

 There is something about a box, jar or can of old buttons that fascinates young and old, alike.
 More than a few of us have become avid button collectors as a result.

 The initial idea for this website emerged when Paul Rice joined the Peach State Button Club to find out more about his grandmother’s buttons.
 Paul and the club members agreed on a vision for a website that focused on educating new collectors on matters related to identifying and classifying their buttons.
 After thousands of hours and with help from collectors all over the country, the site has blossomed into a comprehensive visual resource that is based on the adage that "a picture is worth a thousand words"

-Button Country incorporates several types of resources to help beginners and novices identify and appreciate their buttons.
-The red links in the right column provide specific examples of these resources discussed below.
+Button Country incorporates several types of resources to help beginners and novices identify and appreciate their buttons:

 Fun Facts - includes Useful Tips and is especially for those who want to know more about button history and common terms and general facts